Utah Administrative Code

 (b) There may be times in which the requirements of the applicable standards contained in R309-500 through R309-550 are not appropriate.
 Thus, the Director may grant an "exception" to portions of these standards if it can be shown that the granting of such an exception will not jeopardize the public health.
 The Director may also authorize the Engineering Manager for the Division to grant exceptions to the separation requirements under R309-550-7 if the requirements of this rule are met.
-In order for the Director to consider such a request, the public drinking water system shall submit a written request directly from the management of the public dinking water system, preferably on system letterhead, that includes the following:
+In order for the Division to consider such a request, the public drinking water system shall submit a written request directly from the management of the public drinking water system, preferably on system letterhead, that includes the following:

 (i) citation of the specific rule for which the "exception" is being requested;